LeaVerou/lea.verou.me/blog/2024/context-chips/index.md

 Indeed, if there were only a couple such questions, a matrix could have been acceptable.
 But …could you imagine filling out 50 of these?

-However, an acceptable solution needed to add **minimal friction for end-users**: there were at least 50 such questions, so any increase in friction would quickly add up — even one extra click was pushing it.
+An acceptable solution needed to add **minimal friction for end-users**: there were at least 50 such questions, so any increase in friction would quickly add up — even one extra click was pushing it.
 And we needed a sufficiently **high response rate** to have a good <abbr title="Confidence Interval">CI</abbr>.
 But it also needed to facilitate **quantitative** data analysis.